mohamed-mkh15/ur5_action_dataset/README.md

 run driver node (UR5)
 $roslaunch ur_robot_driver ur5_bringup.launch robot_ip:=192.168.88.206 #check ur robot ip

+### 4- Throttle
+I added another node that throttles the topics I need to a lower frequency as the saved rosbag files were too big for me.
+$rosrun segmentation throttle_topics.py

 ### 4- or you can just lunch all of them at once from the drivers.launch in segmentation pkg.
+$roslaunch segmentation drivers.launch